Euphredes/Euphredes/README.txt

 individual.
 The bottom must be established first, then the middle, and finally the top need can be
-acheived: the crown jewel: the eye on the pyramid of the dollar bill:
+achieved: the crown jewel: the eye on the pyramid of the dollar bill:
 I see I am such, I feel so, others see such, and others don't stop